Christmas Sharing: December 11 and 12, 2015

 It's Christmas Sharing time again!
-Christmas Sharing of Wheaton Warrenville served more than 800 families last year.
-As our economy continues to fluctuate, the need remains for 2014.
+Christmas Sharing of Wheaton Warrenville served 933 families last year.
+As our economy continues to fluctuate, the need remains for 2015.

 Already students in School District 200 are collecting food, new and gently used clothing, and toys to help less fortunate families in our area.
 Sponsored by School District 200, churches in Wheaton and Warrenville, individuals, and businesses, this program reaches to the corners of our community.